theghostmac/golang-blockchain/README.md

 # Implementing a Blockchain in Go
+## Introduction
+Building a blockchain is different from developing on a blockchain network.
+While the latter is called blockchain development, the former is called blockchain engineering.
+To implement blockchain technology, you must learn a plethora of concepts that serve as the bedrock of the blockchain technology.
+This article does not offer the theoretical knowledge required to build a blockchain network; instead it provides a practical and more hands-on approach to building a blockchain.

+## What is a blockchain
+Blockchain is a subset of distributed ledger technology.
+It is a kind of decentralized and distributed database ledger system used for making transactions open to everyone on the chain.
+One of the most critical feature of blockchain technology that makes it different from several other database systems is timestamping.

 ## What a blockchain is made of
 A blockchain is made up of a chain of different blocks.
-Each of the blocks contains data that we want to add to the database.
+Each of the blocks contains data (or transactions) that we want to add to the database.
+The transactions are grouped and appended to the blockchain as a unit.
 They also contain hashes of the past and next block.
 Using structs, we can group associated data to one custom type:
 ```go
 type Block struct {